 If the policy sources identified in Section II.A are affected, identify which ones are affected and explain in what way (Applicability of local law for the administration by the IANA Functions Operator of ccTLDs associated with a specific country or territory (ccTLDs)

-This does not affect the policies listed in section II.A
+This does not affect the policies listed in section II.A.

 The entity or entities that provide oversight or perform accountability functions (Applicability of local law for the administration by the IANA Functions Operator of ccTLDs associated with a specific country or territory (ccTLDs)

-Local law should prevail unless the decision has global impacts.
+Local law should prevail unless the decision has a global impact.

 A description of the mechanism (Applicability of local law for the administration by the IANA Functions Operator of ccTLDs associated with a specific country or territory (ccTLDs)